AgentAsk: Multi-Agent Systems Need to Ask: Error Taxonomy

 \section{Error Taxonomy}

-Many studies catalog errors in multi-agent systems and report large-scale statistics, yet most emphasize breadth over depth.
-Prior classifications cover many error types but give limited attention to isolating the most critical ones or to prescribing targeted remedies.
-In particular, although prior classifications cover a wide range of error types, little attention has been paid to identifying the most critical errors and developing targeted remedies.
-In this work, we empirically reveal chain-style error propagation as a fundamental root cause of failures in multi-agent systems, where a single error of an agent can cascade into system-wide collapse.
-We audit 824 execution logs and annotate each agent-to-agent message as the unit of analysis, building on the existing research \citep{awn}.
-Cross annotation and adjudication yield a concise taxonomy with high agreement that concentrates intervention exactly where failures begin.
+\textbf{Conceptual Inspiration.} In multi-agent systems, ensuring reliable communication between agents is essential to prevent cascading errors that can propagate throughout the system.
+Our error taxonomy is inspired by human collaboration theory \citep{GittellJH2006RcCw,human1}, including the concept of \emph{Relational Coordination}, which emphasizes the importance of frequent, timely, and accurate communication, shared goals, and mutual respect among team members.
+According to this theory, coordination can falter when communication is unclear, roles are misaligned, or team members fail to anticipate each other's needs, leading to errors in the system.

-Analogous to human collaboration, our empirical results (shown in Figure~\ref{fig:pie}) indicate that most errors in MAS stem from violations of a fundamental principle: \textit{agents should complete tasks \textbf{accurately} within \textbf{their capabilities} and deliver \textbf{clear and complete information} handovers to downstream agents \textbf{without omission}.} Building on this observation, four types of errors have been condensed.
+\textbf{Empirical Evidence.} In this work, we empirically demonstrate that chain-style error propagation is a fundamental root cause of failures in MAS, where a single error can cascade into a system-wide collapse.
+We reveal these errors through an audit of \textbf{\underline{824}} execution logs, annotating each agent-to-agent message as the unit of analysis.
+To ensure the reliability of our classification, the annotation process was conducted by multiple professional annotators with expertise in MAS.
+These annotators engaged in several rounds of cross-annotation and adjudication to achieve consistent results.
+The high inter-rater reliability was confirmed with a Fleiss' Kappa value of \textbf{\underline{0.84}}, indicating substantial agreement among annotators.
+Our empirical results, shown in Figure~\ref{fig:pie}, indicate that most errors in MAS stem from violations of a fundamental principle: \textit{agents should complete tasks \textbf{accurately} within \textbf{their capabilities} and deliver \textbf{clear and complete information} handovers to downstream agents \textbf{without omission}.} Building on this observation, four types of errors have been condensed.